Disappear101/hight-performance-server/README.md

 ## 7. IOManager

 IOManager inherits from Fiber scheduler and Time Manager, overiding idle, tickle and stopping method.
 The idle method has been implemented based on event loop(epoll_wait), with a specified timeout(maximun 3s).
 The tickle method is implemented based on a bidirectional pipe to generate a dummy event so that event loop can be woke up to schedule real task.
 The stopping method is to check whether the idle is stopping.
-In addition, IOManager implemented event management methods including addEvent, cancelEvent and delEvent.
+In addition, IOManager implemented io-specified event management methods including addEvent, cancelEvent and delEvent.

 ## 8. Hook